7.1 Family Placement Statement of Purpose |

 - Outcomes of consultations and feedback received from children and young people and their families, foster carers, adopters, placing social workers, placing authorities, Children’s Rights Champion, Children’s Participation Officer and Voices in Participation groups, other recipients of the service or those who come into contact with it in relation to the quality of the service offered;

-- Outcomes of audits undertaken by the Division;
+- Outcomes of audits undertaken by the Care Group;

 - Quality Assurance information and feedback obtained through the Panel processes;